Sarvesh7617/Anonymous-message-platform/README.md

 # 🚀 Anonymous Message Platform

-A full-stack anonymous messaging web application built with Next.js, where users can receive anonymous messages, verify their identity, and manage messages securely with a modern UI.
+A full-stack anonymous messaging web application built with Next.js, where users can receive messages anonymously, verify their identity via email, and manage messages securely through a modern dashboard.

 ---
 ## 📸 Screenshots